euler-xyz/reward-streams/README.md

 1. A common base contract (`BaseRewardStreams`) that is reused by both staking and balance-tracking mechanisms of rewards distribution.
 2. An easy-to-use mechanism for balance-tracking reward distribution, which requires only a subtle change to the ERC-20 token contract.
-3. A permissionless mechanism to create a reward distribution scheme, enabling anyone to incentivize staking/holding of any token with any reward.
+3. A permissionless mechanism to create a reward stream, enabling anyone to incentivize staking/holding of any token with any reward.
 4. The ability for users to earn up to 5 different reward tokens simultaneously for staking/holding of a single rewarded token.
 5. Additive, fixed length epoch-based distribution of rewards where the reward rate may differ from epoch to epoch.
-6. A mechanism allowing to create a reward distribution scheme for up to 25 epochs in one go.
+6. A mechanism allowing to create a reward stream for up to 25 epochs in one go.
 7. Protection against reward tokens being lost in case nobody earns them.

 ## How does it work?